|Gwanbuk-ri Relics and Busosanseong Fortress of Buyeo [UNESCO World Heritage] (관북리유적과 부소산성 [유네스코 세계문화유산])|

 * Group: 30 people or more

-* Admissions to Nakhwaam Rock and Goransa Temple included.
+* Admission to Nakhwaam Rock and Goransa Temple included.

 |Gudeurae Sculpture Park, Busosanseong Square|